SaerTrial/SaerTrial.github.io/_posts/2024-12-14-static-program-analysis.md

 ### Forward Slicing for Taint Value Flow

 Slicing is a technique, pearing interesting execution paths from a whole program.
 Specifically, a dependency graph that contains control and data dependencies, is generated statically or dynamically.
 Slicing can be conducted in a forward or backward manner.
 Both of them are easily understandable, but sort of vague in terms of the actual adaption.
-I only knew its concept until read the [paper-sfuzz](https://huhong789.github.io/papers/chen:sfuzz.pdf).
+I only knew its concept until read the paper [sfuzz](https://huhong789.github.io/papers/chen:sfuzz.pdf).
 The paper aims at identifying vulnerabilities via taint analysis, which derives execution trees.
 Those trees in turn are dependency graphs.
 I refer to a [diagram](https://www.debuggingbook.org/html/Slicer.html) from debuggingbook, that has been maintained by Andreas Zeller.

 ![Image alt]({{ site.baseurl }}/assets/image/2024-12-14-static-program-analysis/dependency_graph.png